How to pass the Florida real estate exam?

 5. Importance of proper preparation

-While the exam is tough, candidates who use structured study plans, take practice exams, and enroll in prep courses have a significantly higher chance of success.
+While the exam is challenging, candidates who use structured study plans, take practice exams, and enroll in prep courses have a significantly higher chance of success.
 Key preparation strategies include:

 • Taking practice tests to familiarize with question formats.